houyam-benabderrahmane/houyam-benabderrahmane/README.md

-- 👋 Hi, I’m @houyam-benabderrahmane
+👋 Hi, I’m @houyam-benabderrahmane

-- 🌱 I’m currently Master2 ILSI student
+🎓 Master 2 student in Ingénierie des Logiciels et des Systèmes Intelligents (ILSI)

-- 🌱 I’m currently using spring boot and next js
+💼 Currently working at Media Smart as a Software Engineer & Data Analyst

-- 🌱I’m currently learning python and machine learning
+🚀 Using Spring Boot, React js , and working on AI-driven solutions

-- 💞️  I’m open to work and collaborations
+🤝 Open to work opportunities and collaborations

-- 📫 How to reach me  Houyem.benabderrahmane@univ-constantine2.dz
+📫 Reach me at: Houyem.benabderrahmane@univ-constantine2.dz